captbaritone/jordaneldredge.com/_posts/2016-02-18-youre-underusing-underscore.md

 summary: "Ten common mistakes people make when using Underscore, and a linting tool to detect them."
 ---

+_Update 2023-09-17: I've come to regret this blog post a bit.
+Since ES6 the built in mechanism for these patters are good enough and generally preferable to Underscore or Lodash._

+_I think I was overly interested in policing easy-to-spot surface details during code review when I wrote this post and the corresponding lint rule.
+I highly recommend [Beyond Pep8](/notes/surface-nits/) which addresses this common disfunction._

+_That said, I learned a lot from writing these lint rules, so it wasn't a total loss._

+---

 For the last four months I've been reviewing every JavaScript pull request at [work](http://hearsaysocial.com/) and simultaneously contributing to [Underscore](http://underscorejs.org/).
 Not surprisingly, I found my most